Ethan Murrow (Drawing & Printmaking Fellow ’16), WOODLAND MADRIGAL – SUCCULENT ODE (2016), graphite on paper 52x36in

 LEF Foundation Moving Image Fund

 These grants are for New England documentary filmmakers.
 Founded in 1985, the LEF Foundation is a longtime supporter of New England arts and now focuses its funding on nonfiction film.
-New England documentary filmmakers applying for LEF grants will need to find a nonprofit organization to act as fiscal sponsor (Filmmakers Collaborative, Independent Center for Documentaries, Documentary Educational Resource, and Central Productions all offer this service).
+New England documentary filmmakers applying for LEF grants will need to find a nonprofit organization to act as fiscal sponsor (Filmmakers Collaborative, Center for Independent Documentary, and Documentary Educational Resource, and all offer this service).
 Currently, LEF accepts proposals for pre-production, production, and post-production funding.

 Mass Humanities offers pre- and post-production and distribution grants to film projects that support humanities themes (check out Executive Director David Tebaldi’s post on The Public Humanist blog about what makes a good humanities film).
 Similar to the LEF application process, individuals will need a fiscal sponsor to apply.